AnkushGaur999/Contact_App/README.md

-This project is add contact into app using MVVM architechture.
+This project is add contact into app using MVVM architecture.